Update for all Sentinel Administrators

 What is changing?

-From Thursday 25 January 2018, the facility to create additional Sentinel accounts for existing Sentinel administration account holders will be removed.
-This means that end users will no longer be able to create a Sentinel login for their colleagues.
-We will also be withdrawing the Sponsor Admin Read Only account platform.
-As the number of this user type is very small, we will be contacting our Sponsor Admin Read only users directly to discuss with them a suitable alternative login that is appropriate for their role.
+As of Thursday 25 January 2018, the facility to create additional Sentinel accounts for existing Sentinel administration account holders was removed.
+This means that end users can no longer create a Sentinel login for their colleagues.
+We have also be withdrawn the Sponsor Admin Read Only account platform.

 Who does this affect?

-This change will affect all Sentinel Administrators across the following platforms:
+This change affects all Sentinel Administrators across the following platforms:

 - Sponsor Administrator